Bolton Castle: Later history

-The castle is currently owned by their descendant, Harry Algar Nigel Orde-Powlett, 8th Baron Bolton, who inherited on his father's death.
-His residence in 2016 was Wensley Hall, Wensley, Leyburn.
-Bolton Castle is run by his son and daughter-in-law, Thomas and Katie Orde-Powlett.
+The castle is currently owned by their descendant, Thomas Peter Algar Orde-Powlett, 9th Baron Bolton, who inherited on his father's death in June 2023.

 There is also a garden including a maze, herb garden, wild flower meadow, rose garden and a vineyard on the site.
-Falconry displays are provided to visitors during some months.
+Falconry displays are staged for visitors during some months.
 The castle is now a tourist attraction and is also rented out occasionally for events such as weddings.
-Part of the structure is a ruin but the other section has been restored; this attraction had a 4.5 star rating in mid 2018 by the users of TripAdvisor who had visited the castle.
+Part of the structure is a ruin but the other section has been restored.

 Film location

-Several film and television productions have used the castle as a location, including the films Ivanhoe (1952), Elizabeth (1998) and the television series Heartbeat and All Creatures Great and Small, when James proposes to Helen.
-A film about William Shakespeare, "Bill", was also filmed at Bolton Castle using the team behind the popular children's television series Horrible Histories.
+Several film and television productions have used the castle as a location, including the films Ivanhoe (1952), Elizabeth (1998), "Bill" (2015), and the television series Heartbeat and All Creatures Great and Small.

 Governance

 Castle Bolton is the name of the nearby village with a population under 100 in the 2011 Census.
 Bolton Castle is also the name of an electoral ward.
 The total population of this ward taken at the 2011 census was 1,269.